Direct determination of optimal real-space orbitals for correlated electronic structure of molecules: Formalism

 where

 is the effective energy of NO $m$.
+Note that the natural orbital basis is essential for the integral reformulation since it eliminates all but a single instance of the differential operator $\hat{d}$; solving for the natural orbitals is thus most sound strategy in the MRA numerical representation!

 The orbital update described below exploits the fact that $\tilde{\epsilon}_m < 0$ for all orbitals, even weakly occupied.
 This may appear counterintuitive, since we normally think of unoccupied orbitals as corresponding to positive energies.
 To rationalize this observation, consider decomposition of the electronic energy, \cref{eq:E}, into the contributions from natural orbital $m$ and the rest:

 Since the electronic energy becomes more negative as the orbital basis is expanded, $E_m$ approximates the absolute {\em decrease} in the energy due to the addition of orbital $m$ to the orbital set.
 A more rigorous mathematical analysis may be warranted, but the simple argument should suffice for now.